-The 2020 Election Night Cheat Sheet
+Forget the Exit Polls, Watch Florida, Ignore Pennsylvania

 What I’ll be focusing on: These states’ vote counts should be somewhat reliable on Election Night, or early tomorrow morning.
 They are listed roughly—very roughly—by the order in which they’ll shed light on the outcome:

-- New Hampshire: despite some vote-counting delays, this could be the first state called for Biden that shows off his strength among rural white voters in a state where Trump essentially tied Clinton in 2016
+- New Hampshire: Despite some vote-counting delays, this could be the first state called for Biden that shows off his strength among rural white voters in a state where Trump essentially tied Clinton in 2016.

-- Florida: the state counts votes quickly, but also somehow always comes down to the wire
+- Florida: The state counts votes quickly, but also somehow always comes down to the wire.

-- Georgia: a presidential swing-state with two Senate races
+- Georgia: This is a presidential swing-state with two Senate races.

-- North Carolina: possibly Biden’s best chance to win in the Southeast, even though it might count votes slower than Florida or Georgia
+- North Carolina: The state is possibly Biden’s best chance to win in the Southeast, even though it might count votes slower than Florida or Georgia.

-- Minnesota: where Biden is hoping to prove upper-Midwest strength that could carry over into states such as Wisconsin, Michigan, and Pennsylvania, which are very unlikely to declare a winner before tomorrow
+- Minnesota: Biden is hoping to prove upper-Midwest strength here that could carry over into states such as Wisconsin, Michigan, and Pennsylvania, which are very unlikely to declare a winner before tomorrow.

-- Texas: where Democrats are hoping that record turnout is a good omen for Biden
+- Texas: Democrats are hoping that record turnout here is a good omen for Biden.

-- Arizona: where Democratic victories on Election Night would significantly raise the odds of a Biden presidency and a Democratic-leaning Senate
+- Arizona: Democratic victories here on Election Night would significantly raise the odds of a Biden presidency and a Democratic-leaning Senate.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.